 In 2010, he penned The Complete Idiot's Guide® to Digestive Health, by Penguin Publishing Group.
 He regularly participates as an expert in national media regarding issues related to digestive health, including Woman's World Magazine, the John Tesh show, Health & Wellness with Monica Adams on KMOX, and sheknows.com.

-Outside of his work with patients and tummydrops, Dr. James adores his wonderful family and dog!
-He is constantly exploring innovative new ways to help people (aka mad science).
+Outside of his work with patients and tummydrops, Dr. James adores his wonderful family and dogs!
+He is constantly exploring innovative new ways to help people.
 With a mostly approving nod from his wife, Helen, he converted his garage into a test lab.
 Currently, he is looking for ways to make wheat bread gluten free, and is seeking to make the best tasting gluten-free beer available anywhere.
 Prost!

 HELEN Y. KIM-JAMES, MD, IS A BOARD-CERTIFIED PHYSICIAN IN DERMATOLOGY.

-She completed her undergraduate education with summa cum laude from Southern Methodist University in Dallas, Texas, and her medical education from Washington University School of Medicine, currently ranked as #6 in US News and World Report lists of best medical schools.
+She completed her undergraduate education with summa cum laude from Southern Methodist University in Dallas, Texas, and her medical education from Washington University School of Medicine.

 From a young age, she knew she wanted to help people lead healthy lives.
 In medical school, she fell in love with healthy skin and started the St. Louis based dermatology practice, Chesterfield Valley Dermatology.